kshutkin/slimlib/element/IDEAS.md

   elements that don't ask don't allocate).
 - **#8 Other class-time configuration.** Folded into #5. `disabledFeatures`,
-  `adoptedCallback`, `connectedMoveCallback`, form-association callbacks, customized built-ins — all shipped as middlewares (or, for built-ins, as the `extendElement` argument).
-Wrapper-owned `connected`/`disconnected`/ `attributeChanged` stay inside the slim core.
+  `adoptedCallback`, `connectedMoveCallback`, form-association callbacks, customized built-ins — all shipped as middlewares (or, for built-ins, via the dedicated `defineBuiltinElement` facade).
+Wrapper-owned `connected`/`disconnected`/`attributeChanged` stay inside the slim core.

 ---

 ## 3. Customized built-in elements — JSX runtime piece

-The wrapper side is shipped via `defineElement(tag, mw, render, 'button')`.
+The wrapper side is shipped via `defineBuiltinElement(tag, 'button', mw, render)`.
 What remains is the JSX-runtime change required to make `<button is="my-tag">` actually upgrade in markup produced by `@slimlib/jsx`.